Abdulfattah Asiri

+Career

+On 27 April 2023, Asiri moved abroad for the first time after signing with Finnish Veikkausliiga side IFK Mariehamn for the 2023 season.

+On 15 July 2023, Asiri returned to Saudi Arabia and joined Al-Tai on a two-year contract for an undisclosed fee.

+On 2 September 2024, Asiri joined Al-Kholood on a one-year contract.

 International career

 Asiri played his first international game with the senior national team on 28 December 2013 against Palestine (0–0), appearing in the starting team line-up and playing the entire match.